Introduction: Should I Fish Upstream or Downstream?

 In 1863 a North Devon doctor H.C.
 Cutcliffe published The Art of Trout Fishing in Rapid Streams.

 The text of Cutcliffe's book, and high quality photographs of John Shaner's collection of Cutcliffe's flies tied by Roger Woolley, are now available in a book published by Paul Gaskell (2019).
-The insights flowing from their reserach is discussed at length in this essay.
+The insights flowing from their research are discussed at length in this essay.

 The West Country Approach: Any which way you can

-Anglers visiting freestone West Country rivers brought with them techniques developed on chalk streams by Skues, Sawyer, and Kite, thankfully without the attendant post-Halfordian dogma .
+Anglers visiting freestone West Country rivers brought with them techniques introduced on chalk streams by Skues, Sawyer, and Kite, thankfully without the attendant post-Halfordian dogma .

 For example, Oliver Kite fished the Arundell Arms beats a few times in the 1950s and '60s.
 He used a Kite's Imperial "all season long whenever any olive duns were hatching and fish were rising, and cared not whether the olives were large or small, light or dark, or pale wateries, or iron blues ...
 Instead of changing dry flies, Oliver Kite most often only changed the size of the fly."
 (Quote from David Pilkington in Arundell Arms Hotel Spring 2021 newsletter, which also includes a detailed description of tying Kite's Imperial).